p-schaefer/IntegratedHydrology/README.md

 The ***ihydro*** package also implements descriptions of spatial autocorrelation among sites.
-Due to the linear nature of flow in streams and rivers, autocorrelation tends to be asymmetric, with downstream sites potentially more similar to upstream sites when they are flow connected, than not flow connected (regardless of spatial proximity).
+Due to the linear nature of flow in streams and rivers, autocorrelation tends to be asymmetric, with sites generally more similar when they are flow connected, than not flow connected.
 ***ihydro*** produces tables that can be transformed into a asymmetric matrices that describes the relationships between sampling points based on instream distances and/or the proportions of an upstream catchment